Presentation program: History

 Using Autographix and Dicomed, it became quite easy to make last-minute changes compared to traditional typesetting and pasteup.
 It was also a lot easier to produce a large number of slides in a small amount of time.
 However, these workstations also required skilled operators, and a single workstation represented an investment of $50,000 to $200,000 (in 1979 dollars).

 In the mid-1980s developments in the world of computers changed the way presentations were created.
 Inexpensive, specialized applications now made it possible for anyone with a PC to create professional-looking presentation graphics.

 Originally these programs were used to generate 35 mm slides, to be presented using a slide projector.
 As these programs became more common in the late 1980s several companies set up services that would accept the shows on diskette and create slides using a film recorder or print transparencies.
 In the 1990s dedicated LCD-based screens that could be placed on the projectors started to replace the transparencies, and by the early 2000s they had almost all been replaced by video projectors.

 The first commercial computer software specifically intended for creating WYSIWYG presentations was developed at Hewlett-Packard in 1979 and called BRUNO and later HP-Draw.
 The first microcomputer-based presentation software was Cromemco's Slidemaster, developed by John F. Dunn and released by Cromemco in 1981.
 The first software displaying a presentation on a personal computer screen was VCN ExecuVision, developed in 1982.
 This program allowed users to choose from a library of images to accompany the text of their presentation.
 Harvard Graphics was introduced for MS-DOS and Lotus Freelance Graphics was introduced for DOS and OS/2 in 1986.
-PowerPoint was introduced for the Macintosh computer in 1987.
+Forethought, Inc created PowerPoint and introduced it on the Macintosh computer in 1987.

 The first web-based presentation program was called ThinkFree Show, it launched in 2001 as part of the ThinkFree Office suite.
 Another web-based presentation program called Google Docs Presentations was introduced a few years later in 2007, it later became Google Slides.